Nao Medical

 • Clarity on employer-paid and reimbursed visits

-If you need separate follow-up care, additional forms, or non-DOT services, those should be treated as separate from the core DOT visit.
+Separate follow-up care, extra employer requirements, or non-DOT services should be treated separately from the core DOT visit.

-Bring the right paperwork and condition-specific records to reduce repeat visits or delays.
+Bring the right paperwork and condition-specific records to reduce repeat visits, short certifications, or delayed medical card clearance.

 What the $135 DOT physical covers